drubino8/drubino8/README.md

 - 🔭 I’m currently working on **My Vinyl List and Game List** (Both are active repos accessable in my pins)

-- 🌱 I’m currently learning **Web Design 3 at Eastern Washington University**
+- 🌱 I’m currently learning **Web Development at Eastern Washington University**

 - 👯 I’m looking to collaborate on **Web Design and Development**